‘Playboy’ Model Lindsey Pelas Shows Off Her Wicked Curves In Tiny Red Bathing Suit

 “Anyone with boobs like mine who had a reduction would be crazy.
 They’re dream boobs; I’d never give them up.
 When I was 11 I would stuff my bra and pray for big boobs, as a kid I was obsessed with it.
 They were my biggest wish.
 There’s no way I’d change my body,” Pelas added.

-The bikini model also says that she’s always felt very comfortable with how she looks, and that she considers it fun to pose in racy outfits.
+The bikini model also says that she’s always felt very comfortable with how she looks and that she considers it fun to pose in racy outfits.

 Meanwhile, fans can see more of Lindsey Pelas’ famous curves in bathing suits and tiny outfits by following the former Playboy model on her Instagram account, which she updates frequently for her fans.